Your team runs projects on top of their real jobs. It's costing you.

 What actually changes

-Each pain point has a solution built into the product.
+Each pain point has a solution designed into the product.

 Before